Mehmet Emre

 For prospective students

 USF does not have a Ph.D. program in Computer Science.
 If you are interested in enrolling in the MS program, you need to apply via the official channels.
-I supervise only students already enrolled at USF.
+I supervise only students already enrolled at USF or co-supervise students enrolled in other universities.

 Research